sagemath/trac_to_gh/Issue 4727.md

 # Issue 4727: list method on relative number field elements is broken -- it doesn't satisfy the most basic consistency check

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4727

 Original creator: was